Transcranial Magnetic Stimulation (TMS)

 How many TMS sessions are needed?

-Varies, often 20-30 sessions over several weeks.
+Varies, often 20-30 sessions over several weeks or months.

 Is TMS FDA-approved?

-Yes, for treating certain conditions like depression.
+Yes, for certain conditions, including treatment-resistant depression.

 Can anyone undergo TMS?